 Terms and definitions

-This specification uses terminology and definitions from ISO/IEC 29100:2011 "Information Technology -- Security techniques -- Privacy Framework" and other published, recognized efforts to maintain consistency with the terms commonly used in the ecosystem.
-If other organizations’ terms are not compatible with this specification, this document will define those terms for clarity and specificity for our purposes.
+This specification uses terminology and definitions from ISO/IEC 29100:2011 "Information Technology -- Security techniques -- Privacy Framework" and other published, recognized efforts, to maintain consistency with the terms commonly used in the ecosystem.
+If other organizations’ terms are not compatible with this specification, this document will define those terms for clarity and specificity for Kantara’s purposes.

 Collection